valkey-io/valkey-rfc/ValkeyJSON.md

 #### JSON.MGET

 Get serialized JSONs at the path from multiple document keys.
-Return null for non-existent key or JSON path.
+Return null for nonexistent key or JSON path.

 ##### Syntax